mazeiomli/java-data-structure-vscode-visualizer/java-datastruc-vscode-viz/README.md

 # Java Data Structure VSCode Visualizer
 **Project is very incomplete and has not been fully coded.
 Pardon my dust.**

+**Please see the java-datastruc-vscode-viz directory for the project**

 This project creates visualizations (as PNG format images) of Java data structures and displays the image in VSCode.

 [Link to Demo](https://youtu.be/eI3o2CyS2ug)